r-Techsupport/rTS_Wiki/docs/meta/support-guidelines.md

 because of the questions they ask.

 ## Attitudes

+> Summary: The channels are SFW and professionalism is important, especially in public channels.
+It's okay to make mistakes, but be polite when correcting others.
+Report malicious advice to mods privately.
+Users can be difficult, so take a break if needed or let a moderator know.
+Avoid leaving the server if possible.
+Remember there are real people on the other end of the screen and take a break if you are feeling frustrated.

 Remember that all of the channels are SFW.
 Keep all crude and dark jokes out of the channels, don't link inappropriate content, and try to keep some form of professionalism, especially in the public channels.